About A.C. Fitzgerald & Associates

 A.C.
-Fitzgerald & Associates is a firm that specializes in providing solutions to these challenges so that charities can focus on their most important work: improving the lives of the people they serve.
+Fitzgerald & Associates specializes in providing solutions to nonprofits so that they can focus on their most important work: improving the lives of the people they serve.

 Ann C. Fitzgerald

-Ann Fitzgerald, President of A.C.
-Fitzgerald & Associates, has a master’s degree in philanthropic studies from Indiana University.
-She has more than twenty years experience in sales, management, fundraising publishing and marketing.
+Ann C. Fitzgerald, president of A.C.
+Fitzgerald & Associates, earned a master’s degree in philanthropic studies from Indiana University.
+She has more than two decades of experience in sales, management, fundraising publishing and marketing.
 She has directly supervised large, multi-function teams as well as small groups specializing in these areas.
 Fitzgerald is an expert in analyzing nonprofit performance and creating tailored solutions so nonprofits can achieve their missions, raise more money, and maximize personnel resources.

 Executive Vice President